Add a SharePoint Server source

-To retrieve SharePoint Online content, you must create a SharePoint Online source.
+To retrieve SharePoint Online content, create a SharePoint Online source instead.

 Tip